 Lloyd St. Clair said he was shot by Little Rock police officers on Sept.
 1, 2016.
 Attorney Laux said the 59-year-old former truck driver had no criminal history and had been wrongly accused by a police informant of being involed in methamphetamine.

 "The law busted into my home and during all this I was in the bedroom.
 Well I just got up out of bed and they shot me through the wall.
 They shot eight times, hitting me three times for no reason at all," St. Clair said.

 Police have said they shot St. Clair because he pulled a gun, which he didn’t dispute Tuesday.
 St. Clair said he had been asleep and was rattled by the sound of an explosion and people entering his home.

-"I jumped up out of the bed – first thing you’re going to do is grab your gun," St. Clair said. " I didn’t know what was going on and when I… that’s what they seen sticking out of the door was the gun."
+"I jumped up out of the bed – first thing you’re going to do is grab your gun," St. Clair said. " I didn’t know what was going on… that’s what they seen sticking out of the door was the gun."

 St. Clair claimed he didn’t aim the weapon at officers.
 As he spoke to reporters, St. Clair was holding an oxygen tank, needed for an unrelated medical condition.
 He said there was a oxygen tank inside the home when police opened fire and called it fortunate that gunfire didn’t cause the tank to explode.

 Laux called it another example of Little Rock police using deadly force without having reliable evidence.